EGI-Federation/documentation/content/en/about/contributing/_index.md

 Please take a few moments to read this short guide on how to contribute; bear in mind that contributions regarding how to best contribute are also welcome.

+## Style guide

+A summary of the style guide is available at [style guide](../style/).
+Be sure to follow it when proposing changes.

 ## Feedback and Questions

 If you wish to discuss anything related to the project, please open an issue or